yuan2li/yuan2li.github.io/_pages/about.md

   - /about.html
 ---

-# Bio

-I am currently a Ph.D. student of Network and Information Security at [Automated Reasoning Group](https://github.com/ZJU-Automated-Reasoning-Group), Zhejiang University, supervised by Prof. [Peisen Yao](https://rainoftime.github.io/).
+I am currently a Ph.D. student of Network and Information Security at [Automated Reasoning Group](https://github.com/ZJU-Automated-Reasoning-Group), Zhejiang University, supervised by [Prof. Peisen Yao](https://rainoftime.github.io/).
 My research focuses on system and software security, and artificial intelligence applications for cybersecurity/software engineering, e.g.,

 - Static analyzer evaluation and testing
 - Malware analysis and detection